BLUE HORIZON 1261

 "Until then, sir."

 He took a long look at the vessel on the launch pad and noted the activity surrounding it.
 An even dozen workers was setting up cleaning equipment to knock all the dirt, dust and interstellar debris from the pitting in the ship's outer hull.
 The captain he was to meet had mentioned plans to have the ship repainted, so this must be their preliminary work.
-Three of the workers prepared power washers up on floating scaffolding near the top of the vessel, but they hadn't begun their task.
+Three of the workers prepared power washers up on floating scaffolding near the top of the vessel, but they had not begun their task.

 The cargo bay door was sealed tight, and it looked as if the main airlock was too.
-As he approached the retractable walk ramp, the hatch cycled open and a grey wolf stood just inside, looking out at him uncertainly.
+As he approached the retractable walk ramp, the hatch cycled open and a gray wolf stood just inside, looking out at him uncertainly.

 "Mr. Durant?" asked the wolf.